zephyr-programming/AI-Lang/README.md

 ## Usage

-1. Run the `main.py` script:

-    ```bash
-    python main.py
-    ```
+*  Run the `main.py` script or type `ail` in your terminal with respect to your installation method.

-2. Enter your Hugging Face API key when prompted (or use the `config` command).
+*  Enter your HuggingFace API key when prompted.
-3. Use the `make <file.ail>` command to process a `.ail` file.
+*  Use the `make <file.ail>` command to process a `.ail` file.
 For example:

     ```
-    make AIL-Files/test.ail
+    make your-file.ail
     ```

-4. Enter a project name when prompted.
+*  Enter a project name when prompted.
-5. The program will convert the English text in the `.ail` file to Golang code, save it to a `.go` file, and attempt to build it.
+*  The program will convert the English text in the `.ail` file to Golang code, save it to a `.go` file, and attempt to build it.
-6. If the build is successful, you will be prompted to run the program.
+*  If the build is successful, you will be prompted to run the program.

 ## Commands